unknownue/PyTorch.docs/torch/_sources/testing.rst.txt

 .. warning::

-    This module is in a PROTOTYPE state.
-New functions are still being added, and the available functions may change in future PyTorch releases.
-We are actively looking for feedback for UI/UX improvements or missing functionalities.
+    This module is a beta release, and its interfaces and functionality may change without warning in future PyTorch releases.

 .. automodule:: torch.testing

 .. autofunction:: assert_close
+.. autofunction:: make_tensor